Affiliate with HI

 This includes honouring all aspects including the trademark agreement.

 HI Canada is an association consisting of three regional partners.
 Depending on geographical location, each hostel would belong to one of these three regions.

 For those interested in joining our association, the process is as follows:

 Step 1: Pre-Application

 Contact the regional office to which your facility would belong, to discuss the opportunities in your location.
-Contact information is listed below.
+Contact information can be found here.

 Step 2: Application

 Once it is determined that there are opportunities within your location, submit a business plan to the regional office for review and assessment.
 The business plan should include some or all of the following items (but is not limited to):

 - Facility data sheet (number of beds, on-site services etc);

 - Photos Floor plans;